-Kent State University is a student-centered institution offering a broad array of academic programs to engage students in diverse learning environments that educate them to think critically and to expand their intellectual horizons while attaining the knowledge and skills necessary for responsible citizenship and productive careers.
+Kent State University is a student-centered institution that engages students in diverse learning environments.
+We educate them to think critically and while attaining the skills necessary for responsible citizenship and productive careers.
 To maintain high standards, the University furnishes an atmosphere conducive to educational growth and positive development.

 Students may access the University Policy Register, which contains a comprehensive look at all the current policies.

 VIEW THE POLICY REGISTER VIEW THE FULL MISSION STATEMENT

 Additional rules and regulations can be found in the Residence Hall Contract and the Hallways Handbook, as well as in publications such as the University Catalog.